aolde/philips-signage-display-sicp/README.md

 # philips-signage-display-sicp
 API client for controlling Philips displays that implement Philips SICP protocol.
-Built using cross-platform NET Core.
+Built using cross-platform .NET Core.

 WORK IN PROGRESS!